dwhiffing/fury/content/aar/nf/nf34_aj/body.md

 everything that flew converged on the area and finally managed to pin down the Oscar some 35 miles out.
 Brown pants all round, but the Oscar was shooting based on poor targeting, and only got off about half its missiles, so no losses.
-Celebration!
+Celebration\!

 The second Oscar a few minutes later was further out.
 It got off almost all its missiles before my frantic helicopters could close in and sink